Azure-Samples/cargotracker-liberty-aks/README.md

 It takes more than 10 minutes to finish the deployment.
 The Open Liberty Operator is running in namespace `default`.

-If you are using Azure Cloud Shell, the terminal may have been disconnected, run source <path-to>/cargotracker/.scripts/setup-env-variables.sh to set the variables.
+If you are using Azure Cloud Shell, and the terminal is disconnected, run source <path-to>/cargotracker/.scripts/setup-env-variables.sh to set the variables.

 ### Create an Azure Database for PostgreSQL instance